BDSwiss vs First Trade, for 2026

 The minimum deposit for First Trade is $5.

-Depending on your needs, a lower minimum deposit can be beneficial.
+Depending on your current situation, a lower minimum deposit can be beneficial.
 If you are experienced with forex trading but are looking for a change then both BDSwiss and First Trade are a good option.

 BDSwiss vs First Trade - Regulation And Licencing In More Detail